LayoverSG

 4

-Malay Heritage & Snacks — Kampong Glam - Food in Singapore
+Visit Malay Heritage & Snacks — Kampong Glam at Arab Street during your Singapore airport stopover

 Malay Heritage & Snacks — Kampong Glam